ZacharyThomasStone/ZStone-Portfolio/README.md

 ## Guessing Game :mag::question:
 This is a simple Console application that was assigned at the beggining of the course.
-This was to showcase conditional loops, and general types like ints, booleans, and strings.
+This was to showcase conditional loops and general types like ints, booleans, and strings.

 The application is a game where the user can pick either easy, normal, or hard difficulty settings.
 The user then attempts to guess a number that the game randomaly generates.